kgary/aspiradeploy/configfiles/README.txt

 and SpirometerReadingLog.txt should be copied to /Users/$$USER$$/documents, and a backup of them put in /Users/$$USER$$/documents/backups

-The *.properties files need to go in /usr/aspira/properties, and the token substitutions described below applied.

-The *.sql files need to be copied (and overwrite) the correpsonding files in /usr/aspira/sql
+The *.properties files are now in ASPIRA_HOME\properties and distributed through the jarfile under the java directory.
+Likewise the sql files are in the jar distribution, though they remain under c:\usr\aspira\sql

 All configuration files need to be hand-edited to replace $$USER$$ and other $$ delimited tokens